shainisoni1696/BosomBuddy/README.md

 # BosomBuddy
-Django web application made to cure the severe problem of depression among the people, it provide talk therapy by the means of chatbot which is train on Dialogflow i.e google cloud .Bot recognize the mental state of user and take action accordingly.
+Django web application made to cure the severe problem of depression among the people, it provide talk therapy by the means of chatbot which is train on Dialogflow which runs on Google Cloud platform.
+Bot recognize the mental state of user and take action accordingly.
 It also has a message sending feature via mail.
 A motivational message will be sent to user at a prticular time to cheerup the users mood and brightup his day.
 ## Feature
 ### 1 : ChatBot
 * Train on Dialogflow also known as ``` api.ai ```